dramacode/dramacode.github.io/markdown/gougenot_fidele-tromperie.md

 What makes this manuscript important is that it is just one of a series of four cut-work manuscripts, all created at the same time by Nicholas Gougenot for the same purpose, the Order of the Holy Spirit.
 Founded by Louis of Taranto in 1352, the order fell into desuetude in the following century.
 However, Henry III of France was shown a copy of the statutes of the order when he was in Venice in 1574.
 The Order of the Holy Spirit was refounded by Henry in 1578 as a chilvaric order and a religious fraternity for the elite of France.
 It was, according to the Henry's letter to the Pope, a way of introducing the reforms of the Council of Trent to France.
 The statutes of the order mandated that each member be inducted by reading from the Hours of the Holy Spirit, a set of texts similar to the Hours of the Virgin, but peculiar to the order.
 No copies of these hours are known.

-## Appendice III : Histoire du théâtre françois [437], François Parfaict
+## Appendice III : Histoire du théâtre françois [437], François Parfaict.

 On trouvera dans cette annexe la reproduction de l'article composé par les Frères Parfaict sur *la Fidelle Tromperie*.